amnotafraid/ProductSchema/README.md

 ```
 <a id="run"></a>
 ##Run the code [top](#top)
-Start the software in the client directory, Angular2ClientServer/client:
+You can start the software in the client directory, Angular2ClientServer/client:
 ```
 ng serve
 ```
-You can see the app at localhost:4200, but don't need to.
 The `ng serve` command will automatically compile changes for you, but the front end will be served by the server side.
+So, if you do run `ng serve`, you can see the client side in http://localhost:4200, but you don't need to because it will be served by the server side.

 Start the software in the server directory, Angular2ClientServer/server:
 ```